 5 Ways Technology Consultants Can Manage Their E&O Exposure

-As a tech consultant, you work hard to give your clients what they want.
-It’s how you keep your business afloat.
-However, many clients don’t understand how technology works, and that knowledge gap is where risk blooms.
+Many clients don't understand the nuances of the technology they use, and that knowledge gap is where Errors and Omissions risk blooms.
 If clients have unrealistic expectations, it can lead to frustration and lawsuits.

-You can manage your client’s high hopes and your own E&O risk through contracts, communication, dispute resolution, careful work, and E&O coverage.
-Check out these five tips for more details.
+You can manage your client's high hopes and your own E&O risk through contracts, communication, dispute resolution, careful work, and E&O coverage.
+TechInsurance has provided IT professionals with insurance since 1997.
+Start an application to receive a free policy quote from top U.S. carriers, and continue reading for five tips to manage your E&O exposure.

 E&O Risk Management Tip #1: Use Contracts with Everyone

-The temptation to forego written contracts may be strong when you’re first starting out.
+The temptation to forego written contracts may be strong, especially when you are first starting a consulting business or working with people you know well.
 Your early clients are often acquaintances or friends, and the same is usually true for your subcontractors and part-time help.
 That familiarity can make contracts seem unnecessary.

-Here’s the problem with that: people tend to remember events in a way that best suits their needs.
-When both you and your client only have your memories to work from, settling disputes can get downright unpleasant.
-They may even escalate into E&O lawsuits.
+Here's the problem with that: People tend to remember events in a way that best suits their needs and memories from two different parties might not always be aligned.
+Settling disputes can get downright unpleasant, and they could escalate into E&O lawsuits.
+A written contract keeps everyone on the same page and manages expectations.
+Make sure your contract details:

 - The scope of the project.